SONG SELECTION: Mr. Lee by The Bobettes, 1957

 The biggest change that is directly affecting the coaches will be not having enough time outs at their disposal.
 Instead of having five per half, there will only be four (but no more than three can be carried over to the second half).
 In addition, it will be interesting to see how quickly play will resume after a player has picked up his fifth foul and therefore be disqualified from the game.
 The other rule worth keeping in mind is the one will be when a coach calls time out within 30 seconds of any media time out (which typically occurs on the first dead ball after four minutes of play).

 We will see more commercials!
-In other words, we will automatically go to that TV time out and not have to go through one set play at the 16:09 mark, then a silly foul stops play then the cameras fade to the TV time out.
+In other words, we will automatically go to that TV time out and not have to go through one set play at the 16:09 mark, then a silly foul stops play just seconds before the cameras fade to the TV time out.
 The only time it will count against a team will be before the first media time out with less than 16 minutes to go in the second half.

 In general, the teams that can perform their sets without too many difficulties and adapt to almost an NBA style that Fred Hoiberg did to near perfection while at Iowa State–the goal for every team is to get a quality shot within 30 seconds.